kongzilla-ks/kong/docs/solana_integration_overview.md

+## Kong Swap Solana Integration Overview

 To use the Kong Swap Solana integration locally, make sure you have the following installed.

 1. Rust Language - https://www.rust-lang.org/tools/install
 2. Internet Computer SDK - https://internetcomputer.org/docs/building-apps/getting-started/install
 3. Solana CLI - https://solana.com/docs/intro/installation
-4. After installation you may need to start a new Terminal or source .bashrc to ensure the PATH environment variable is set properly.
+4. After installation, you may need to start a new Terminal or source .bashrc to ensure the PATH environment variable is set properly.
 From the command line you should be able to run: cargo, rustc, dfx, solana, spl-token

 ## Internet Computer Setup

 1. Create user ids - "scripts/create_identity.sh" will create the required user accounts with "kong" being the admin account
-2. Start local replica - "dfx start --clean --background" will delete any replica and start a new local replica
+2. Start local replica - "dfx start --clean --background" will delete any existing replica and start a new local replica

 ## Solana CLI Setup

-1. https://solana.com/docs/intro/installation half way down look for "Solana CLI Basic".
+1. https://solana.com/docs/intro/installation look for "Solana CLI Basic".

    - Run "solana config set --url devnet" to use DEVNET
    - Run "solana-keygen new" to create a new wallet